 Drawbacks

 Instead of packing expensive, unnecessary protein bars, plan ahead to pack nutritious meals and snacks for your children.
 Try quick and easy foods that contain whole grains, fruits and vegetables, lean protein foods, and low-fat dairy.
 Easy ideas for snacks on the run include fresh fruit, such as apples and bananas with peanut butter; whole grain crackers with cheese; or a homemade trail mix with dried fruit, nuts, and whole grain cereal.
 When packing meals and snacks, just remember the food safety rules.
-Visit USDA's Check Your Steps website to review how to clean, separate, cook, and chill foods properly.
+Packed Lunch Safety has great tips to review how to clean, separate, cook, and chill foods properly for food on the go.

-Here are few more easy recipes that pack well :
+Here is an easy recipe that packs well :

 Soft Granola Bars